 Are There Any Exceptions

-In some cases telemarketers are allowed to send pre-recorded messages only if the consumer gives his consent, that is when the consumer give his phone number willingly to the company by giving the permission to receive such messages.
+In some cases telemarketers are allowed to send pre-recorded messages only if the consumer gives his consent, that is when the consumer gives his phone number willingly to the company by giving them permission to receive such messages.

 A Telemarketer Violates The TCPA Rules, What Do I Do?

-In most cases telemarketers can deny your claims, as such if you want prove your claims you must provide evidences.
+In most cases, telemarketers can deny your claims, as such if you want to prove your claims you must provide evidence.
 Here are some of the ways you can prove TCPA violations;

 * Keep the record of the call or message